Need support now? Help is available. Call, text, or chat 988outbound call

 This or That

-When building your self-esteem, do you typically...
+When coping with a challenge, do you typically...

 Becoming less emotionally reactive